personalrobotics/feeding_web_interface/feedingwebapp/README.md

 - Squash all commits on your branch before merging into `main` to ensure a straightforward commit history.

 ## Troubleshooting
-* While installing, if you run into an error about `PUPPETEER`, the
+* While installing, if you run into an error about `PUPPETEER`, the fix is to just follow the instructions provided in console and to actually disable it.